bafa2017/bafa2017.github.io/pages/venue.md

     [Google Maps](https://www.google.com/maps/place/Academiegebouw/@52.0902099,5.121857,19z/)
 </div>{: .notice--info}

 Inside Utrecht Central Station follow the signs `Busstation Jaarbeurszijde` to the central bus stop.
-From there take one of the many busses through the city center and exit at `Janskerkhof`.
+From there take one of the many buses through the city center and exit at `Janskerkhof`.
 The workshop location is a 5 min walk from here through the city center.
 Amongst others, your options include
 * Bus 2 toward `Museumkwartier`
 * Bus 7 toward `Voordorp`
 * Bus 8 toward `Wilheminapark`